me-when-the-uh/trash-compactor/README.md

 # Trash-Compactor
   A utility for intelligent file compression on Windows 10/11 systems using the built-in NTFS compression algorithms and Windows' built-in "compact.exe" utility.
-Unlike [CompactGUI](https://github.com/IridiumIO/CompactGUI) (another tool that is based on compact.exe and primarily designed for compressing Steam games), this utility automatically selects the optimal compression algorithm based on file size - this lets you squeeze the most out of the compression algorithms and get even smaller file sizes, all while avoiding unnecessary compression, keeping things DRY (also known as "Don't Repeat Yourself").
+Unlike [CompactGUI](https://github.com/IridiumIO/CompactGUI) (another tool that is based on compact.exe and primarily designed for compressing Steam games), this utility automatically selects the optimal compression algorithm based on file size - this lets you squeeze the most out of the compression algorithms and get even smaller file sizes, all while avoiding unnecessary compression and preventing excessive SSD wear, keeping things DRY.

   ## Features

   - Automated compression using Windows NTFS compression
   - Smart algorithm selection based on file size
-  - Always-on entropy sampling to avoid high-entropy media directories
+  - Entropy analysis to evaluate compression potential and choose to compress only the files that will make sense to compress
   - Configurable minimum savings threshold (`--min-savings`) with interactive controls
   - Multiple operation modes for different use cases
   - Skips poorly-compressed file formats (zip, media files, etc.)